alumina-lang/alumina/MISSING.md

 - Name conventions (PascalCase, snake_case, ...)
   - This is settled now.
 See: Rust.
 - Why "Alumina"?
-  - Because it's another metal oxide, like Rust
   - Rust begets more Rust until everything is oxidized.
-Aluminium forms just a thin passivation layer leaving "bare metal" just under the surface.
+Aluminium forms just a thin passivation layer leaving "bare metal" just under the surface (I am really stretching the metaphor here, the real reason is just that it is another metal oxide)
-  -